owengetzeng/owengetzeng/README.md

 ## Hello there 👋

-I like making games and projects.
-They sometimes work.
+I like making games and things.
+Sometimes they work.
 <!--
 **owengetzeng/owengetzeng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.